 Needless to say finding good, honest show breeders seems to be as rare as hen’s teeth.

 I hired Pam Korcek the owner of CH Charbar’s Masquerade, to show a pup from Hope’s first litter.
 I wasn’t taking any chances of missing out on a golden opportunity to actually get somewhere in this sport.

 JJ got 6 points towards his Championship title thanks to her.
 I was able to get another few points on him as well.
-He is over half way there at the time of his retirement.
+He was over half way there at the time of his retirement.

 My decision to move back East was pretty much a point of starting over from scratch for everything EXCEPT the dogs.
 They all came with me.
 I was not about to lose the little I had gained.

 Meanwhile, Rose Marie of Granite Gables ha come through with her promise.
 I purchased another bitch with the hopes of adding to my pack.
 Unfortunately, that girl was too small for the show ring.
 I tried one litter with her to see if what she produced would be worth keeping but in the end, that line of dogs did not pan out at all.
 Not for lack of trying.

 The rest is up to me now that I am back East.
 (Oh, God help me!).